 Tangles, knots, and mats … oh my!
 If you’re raising a medium or long-haired pooch then chances are you’ve dealt with knots before.
 Even the most diligent pet parent who regularly combs their pup’s coat will find themselves head-to-head with a stubborn mat at some point.

 I grew up with six poodles in the house.
 So, trust me, I get it!

 When you spot a knot, though, it’s important to bust out your grooming tools and work through it ASAP.
 If ignored, little tangles can grow into large, nasty mats.
-And not only is it frustrating for you, it’s extremely uncomfortable for your pooch.
+Not only is it frustrating for you, but it’s also extremely uncomfortable for your pooch.

 Here are some grooming tips to help you gently demat your dog’s tangled coat.

 Most Common Areas Tangles and Mats Form

 - Below the neck

 Have The Right Grooming Tools On Hand

 There are several different grooming tools on the market that can help break up your dog’s tangles, knots, and mats.
 I personally keep a little arsenal of grooming tools that includes the following: slicker brush, steel comb, mat remover, and long-blade de-matting rake.